Everest 2026 – The Irish Update

 Expedition Cost: €55k (~$64k USD)

-Frank McCarthy is from Kerry, and currently lives in Dubai.
+Frank McCarthy (39) is from Kerry, and currently lives in Dubai.
 He works as a senior commercial operator turned strategic advisor, based in Dubai and working across the Middle East.
 He is attempting to complete the Seven Summits and has previously climbed Kilimanjaro (2013), Elbrus (2021), Aconcagua (2023) and Carstensz Pyramid (2026), along with an attempt on Denali in 2025.
 He has also competed in endurance events including Ironman 70.3.
 Frank will be attempting a rapid ascent of Everest with the Madison Mountaineering expedition team, via their Express package.
-That involves starting his expedition on 24th April, with three days from arrival in Kathmandu to reaching EBC.
+That involves three days from arrival in Kathmandu to reaching Everest Base Camp and an accelerated rotation schedule up the mountain.
 See their Express package here.

 Expedition Website: